How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 Protect your mental health

 Extended job searches are emotionally draining.
-Build in:
+Build in protections:

-• Breaks from job searching (evenings, one day per week)
+• Hard stops on job searching (evenings off, one full day per week off)

-• Small wins to celebrate (an interview, a new connection)
+• Small wins to celebrate (a response, a new connection, a completed application)

 Keep learning

 Coursera, edX, LinkedIn Learning (often free through libraries), Google Career Certificates, freeCodeCamp, and many universities offer audit options.
-Choose skills that appear frequently in job postings you're targeting.
+Choose skills that appear frequently in job postings you're targeting — this ensures the learning directly improves your application conversion rate.

 The efficiency question